Skip to content

 • Entitlements verification URL: {apiOrigin}/sales/public/v1/swg/entitlements

-• Frequency limit: Add your limit
+• Frequency limit: your limit

 • Privacy policy URL: from your website